 Using threatening or disciplinary methods or tightening the leash may unintentionally heighten the dog’s anxiety and arousal.
 Your French Bulldog may interpret these as signals of impending danger.
 As a result of the leash restriction, your Frenchie cannot respond with all his body postures, approaches, and retreats.

 Additionally, the circumstances and environments in which dogs are walked, behavioral genetics, inadequate socialization between dogs, and the abundance of differences between breeds and individuals can also contribute.
-Dogs that are aggressive or overprotective may become overaggressive if their owners are not controlling them verbally or physically.
+Aggressive or overprotective dogs may become overaggressive if their owners are not controlling them verbally or physically.
 Aggressive dogs who are challenged may fight versus run away.

 The dogs may be in conflict when they are friendly to each other or socially attracted but uncertain or fearful of what might happen.
 During these situations of conflict or uncertainty, they can become aggressive.
 During walks, a dog that pulls its owner along may react to stimuli along the way before looking for direction or reassurance from the owner.